 I have a new love in my life.
 It comes in the form of cheesecake cakes.

 Or save the recipe for the holidays when you want to impress people with your cake making skills.
 The best part?
 You can make each layer on a different day, and freeze them so they are ready when you want to assemble!
-You’re welcome.

 Now, I have all the fun holiday treats planned out…what to get for gifts for family is a whole ‘nother story!
 Time to start shopping!